Apply to the Drama Therapy Program

 Transcripts: Official transcripts from all accredited academic institutions attended within the United States.
 Transcripts must arrive in their official, sealed envelopes.
 International student transcripts must first be evaluated by the World Education Service (WES), please see details on the Applying to CIIS page.

 Academic Prerequisites: Two undergraduate psychology courses from an accredited college or university are required.
-They may be in progress during the application process and need to be completed prior to enrolling.
+They may be in progress during the application process.

 Individual and group interviews by invitation from the admissions committee.